How might we build and test a business hunch?

 This provided a simple starting point for how I would approach the next set of questions.
 Where should my team and I look for inspiration?
 Which research objectives should we focus on?
 How might we design the experience?
 Where would the product succeed or fail, and why?
 How were other solutions successfully answering this need?

-I framed the team’s answers with a modified Gothelf and Seiden’s hypothesis-statement1.
+I framed the team’s answers with a modified Gothelf and Seiden’s hypothesis-statement from Lean UX: Applying Lean Principles to Improve User Experience.
 The hypothesis-statement is usually broken into four parts.

 “We believe this [business outcome] will be achieved if [these users] successfully [attain this user outcome] with this [feature].”